Thābit ibn Qurra: Biography

 Thābit was born in Harran in Upper Mesopotamia, which at the time was part of the Diyar Mudar subdivision of the al-Jazira region of the Abbasid Caliphate.
-Thābit was an Arab who belonged to the Sabians of Harran, a Hellenized Semitic polytheistic astral religion that still existed in ninth-century Harran.
+Thābit was a native speaker of Syriac, the Aramaic dialect of Edessa, and belonged to the Sabians of Harran, a Hellenized Semitic polytheistic astral religion that still existed in ninth-century Harran.
+The ʿAbbāsid court employed many non-Arab scholars learned both in Arabic and the language of their communities such as Aramaic, Persian and Greek.

-As a youth, Thābit worked as money changer in a marketplace in Harran until meeting Muḥammad ibn Mūsā, the oldest of three mathematicians and astronomers known as the Banū Mūsā.
+According to Ibn al-Nadim, Thābit worked as a money changer in a marketplace in Harran before meeting Muḥammad ibn Mūsā, the oldest of three mathematicians and astronomers known as the Banū Mūsā; Tamara Green has questioned this detail, arguing that the breadth of Thābit's later command of Greek science points to extensive prior academic training rather than a background in trade.
+Muslim sources report that Thābit had quarreled with his fellow Sabians in Harran over matters of doctrine.
+Under the patronage of Muḥammad ibn Mūsā, and at the invitation of the caliph, he relocated to Baghdad, where he founded a school staffed by fellow Harranians.
 Thābit displayed such exceptional linguistic skills that ibn Mūsā chose him to come to Baghdad to be trained in mathematics, astronomy, and philosophy under the tutelage of the Banū Mūsā.
 Here, Thābit was introduced to not only a community of scholars but also to those who had significant power and influence in Baghdad.